 What Affects The Sweetness of Champagne?

+Now we’re going to dig into some of the factors so you can have the most complete which champagne is sweet answer.
 The taste of Champagne is affected by the dosage, which is the addition of sugar syrup after the final stage of fermentation.
-The dosage determines the sweetness of Champagne, which can be classified on a scale from Brut, Brut Nature, Extra Brut, Extra Sec (Extra Dry), Sec (Dry), Demi-sec (Medium Dry), Doux (Sweet).
+The dosage determines the sweetness of Champagne, which can be classified on a scale from Brut, Brut Nature, Extra Brut, Extra Sec (Extra Dry), Sec (Dry), Demi-sec (Medium Dry), and Doux (Sweet).

 The longer a champagne ages on its lees, the drier it will taste.
 This is because of all that yeast cells left over after fermentation which starts sweet and becomes more bitter with each passing year until finally coming into contact with air and oxidizing.